awsdocs/aws-opsworks-user-guide/doc_source/best-practices-permissions.md

 You must have some form of AWS credentials to access your account's resources\.
 The following are some general guidelines for providing access to your employees\.
 + First and foremost, we recommend that you do not use your account's root credentials to access AWS resources\.

-  Instead, create [IAM users](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_WorkingWithGroupsAndUsers.html) for your employees and attach policies that provide appropriate access\.
-Each employee can then use their IAM user credentials to access resources\.
+  Instead, create [IAM Identities](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) for your employees and add permissions that provide appropriate access\.
+Each employee can then use their credentials to access resources\.
 + Employees should have permissions to access only those resources that they need to perform their jobs\.

   For example, application developers need to access only the stacks that run their applications\.